SCMG7/Python-Inventory-App/README.txt

-#This is a simple (prototype) 'Inventory' application created by Marti Georgiev
+# Created for Linux Os with Tkinter library
-# For this application Tkinter library has been used
+# Install Python3 to run